What You’re Not Being Told About 1% Real Estate Brokers

 A lower commission rate sounds appealing to just about anyone no doubt.
 But what are you giving up by doing so?
-Let’s take a closer look at the key differences between a “traditional” listing agent and 1% agent.
+Let’s take a closer look at the key differences between a “traditional” listing agent and selling your home with a 1 percent listing agent.

 A traditional Realtor (or real estate agent) is a versatile role encompassing a broad range of services related to the preparation, sale and transfer of property.

 A Realtor will meet with you to discuss and learn about your needs, wants, preferences, motivation for the sale and more.
 They will use this information to tailor the service and marketing towards finding the right buyers for your home.

 A good agent will make sure you have the information you need to feel comfortable with the process and selling timelines from start to finish.
 This may include explaining various steps, what to expect and how you can better prepare for the eventual sale and more.

 An experienced Realtor will have established a professional network over the years.
 They will tap into this network of agents, lenders, buyers, home inspectors, contractors, investors, and other connections to help get the word out about your listing.

 This isn’t “Field of Dreams”.
 If you list it “they” (meaning buyers) won’t just come.
 You need to get the word out.
 One of (if not THE) biggest roles of an agent is to market your property as well as list it on the MLS (Multiple Listing Service).

 When buyers are interested, they want to see the property in person.
 A Realtor or listing agent will host open houses as well as one on one showings of your property.

 Realtors have a moral, ethical and legal responsibility to look out for the best interest of their client.
 They are contractually obligated to look out for your financial and other interests, advocating, negotiating and ensuring the best outcome possible for their clients.